-This document takes Linux and Windows CVM as an example to describe how to use MTR and analyze the report.
+This document uses Linux and Windows CVM instances as an example to describe how to use MTR and analyze the report.

 Please see the MTR introduction and instructions corresponding to the host operating system.